NicholasChua/risk_quant_calculator/README.md

 - [x] Add Sobol sequence generation method
 - [x] Add RQMC method to risk analysis
 - [x] Modify Sobol sequence generation to work with RQMC
+- [x] Display natural language in RQMC rather than list of inputs
-- [ ] Add more flexibility to add or remove variability in the input data for RQMC
+- [x] Add more flexibility to add or remove variability in the input data for RQMC
 - [ ] Argparser input for risk_simulator.py and rqmc_sobol_sensitivity_analysis.py
 - [ ] Add more risk analysis scenarios (e.g. multiple controls)
 - [ ] Add more risk control analysis options (e.g. bayesian analysis)